nsursock/crackingdacode/src/blog/heart-broken.md

 ---
 title: Is There A Blissful Standard
 title2: Procedure For Broken Hearts?
 description: The best thing to do when your heart is broken is to do something crazy and absolutely wrong.
-Because you could wait for the miracle for a long time.
+Because you could wait for the miracle a long time.
 author: Nicolas Sursock
 date: 2020-07-18T18:52:03Z
 location: Beirut, Lebanon